 Garage Door Threshold Seal: Signs of Damage & When to Replace

-The garage door threshold seal serves as your facility’s first line of defense against water, debris, pests, and energy loss.
+The garage door threshold seal serves as an important part of your facility’s first line of defense against water, debris, pests, and energy loss.
 This critical component sits at the base of your garage door opening, creating a weatherproof barrier when the door closes.
-Unlike the garage door bottom seal that’s attached to the door itself, the threshold seal is permanently installed on the garage floor.
+Unlike the garage door bottom seal that’s attached to the door itself, the threshold seal is installed directly on the garage floor.

 For commercial facilities, a properly functioning threshold seal is essential for maintaining climate control, preventing water damage, and ensuring optimal garage door performance.
 When this seal fails, facility managers often notice increased energy costs, moisture problems, and pest infiltration.